athomasq/athomasq.github.io/categories/investing/pitch-me.md

 ### Passing

-☹️ I invest in fewer than 1% of the companies I see, so please don't take it personally if your company is not a fit.
+☹️ I invest in fewer than 1% of the companies I see, so please don't take it personally if your company isn't for me.

 📝 I try to provide thoughtful and actionable feedback on why I passed to all founders who I have at least a phone call with.

-📞 I'm happy to stay in touch with companies I've passed on; please feel free to add me to your update email list.
+📪 I'm happy to stay in touch with companies I've passed on; feel free to add me to your update email list.

-🤝 But please don't ask me to introduce you to other investors if I've passed on your company; it's not a good signal and won't help you.
+🤝 Don't ask me to introduce you to other investors if I've passed on your company; it's not a good signal and won't help you.

 <br/>
 <br/>